kylechampley/LEAPCT-UI-GUI/README.md

 Although not required, we also recommend installing the [XrayPhysics](https://github.com/kylechampley/XrayPhysics) package.

-## Usage
+## Installation and Usage
-To launch the LEAP-CT GUI, do
+To install the LEAP-CT GUI, do the following

 ```
 git clone https://github.com/kylechampley/LEAPCT-UI-GUI.git
 cd LEAPCT-UI-GUI
-python leapctrails/launch_leapctrails.py
+pip install .
 ```

+One should now find a clickable file to launch the GUI on their desktop.
+For Windows this is a batch file and for Linux this is a shell script.
+This file can be moved anywhere one wishes and it will still work.

 ## Future Releases